Dekita/palworld-modconfig-devhelp/readme.md

 ```

 ## test
-A simple boolean flags that can be set in the root level object.
+A simple boolean flag that can be set in the root level object.
 Will cause the 'save' button to save to a `testconfig.json` file rather than `modconfig.json`.
 ```json
 {
     "test": true